Janine Deakin

-Janine Deakin is a professor at the University of Canberra and Executive Dean of the Faculty of Science and Technology.
-She is a geneticist with expertise in the areas of comparative genomics, epigenetics, genetic immunology and genome structure and regulation.
-A majority of her work has focused on the Australian marsupials and monotremes where her cytogenetic and molecular research on marsupial chromosomes and development of strategies to map genomes has provided important insight into the evolution of mammalian genomes.
+Janine Deakin is an Australian geneticist, academic leader, and consultant.
+She is the founder and principal consultant of Janine Deakin Consulting, a consultancy focused on supporting academics and universities in building sustainable academic careers.
+Previously, she was a professor at the University of Canberra and served as Executive Dean of the Faculty of Science and Technology as well as interim Deputy Vice Chancellor Research and Enterprise in 2024.
+She is a geneticist with expertise in the areas of comparative genomics, epigenetics, genetic immunology, and genome structure and regulation.
+A majority of her work has focused on Australian marsupials and monotremes, where her cytogenetic and molecular research on marsupial chromosomes and development of strategies to map genomes has provided insight into the evolution of mammalian genomes.

 Early life and education

 Deakin was born in Sydney, New South Wales in 1971.
 She attended Our Lady of the Rosary Primary School, Waitara and Mt St Benedict Girls’ High School, Pennant Hills.

 She received her BSc(Honours) in 1994 at Macquarie University in Sydney.
-She then completed her PhD in Biology at Macquarie University in 1998 entitled “Immunology of mother-pouch young relationships in the brushtail possum, Trichosurus vulpecula”.
-This investigated the possibility of controlling possums in New Zealand by sterilizing the pouch young via the mother's immune response to a molecule important to sex differentiation.
-She found however that this approach to possum control was unlikely to be effective due to the high level of non-responders to any antigen among possums.
+She then completed her PhD in Biology at Macquarie University in 1998 entitled “Immunology of mother-pouch young relationships in the brushtail possum, (Trichosurus vulpecula).
+Her thesis investigated the possibility of controlling possums in New Zealand by sterilizing the pouch young via the mother's immune response to a molecule important to sexual differentiation.
+She found, however, that this approach to possum control was unlikely to be effective due to the high level of non-responders to any antigen among possums.